 Jacob Webb writes about why we need to say yes for marriage equality.
-Read his story.
+Read his story and vote YES!

 I have been the best man at two weddings in the last year and as a gay Australian man, I’m tired.

 Tired that I’m constantly in the bridal party of straight weddings.
 You know the drill…putting up with crazy nervous brides, organising hens nights, bucks weekends, writing the best man speeches.

 At the moment I’m in the middle of picking the topless waiter for a hen’s night.
 (So not tired about that task!)

 But even though I love the people I’m doing this for, it makes me reflect on my wedding.
 And when I think about that it makes me tired, and to be honest, so incredibly frustrated.

 Will it ever be my turn?
 Will I ever be able to marry my boyfriend?
 When can my friends organise my best man speeches and wedding party.
 And the topless waiter for my buck’s night – actually no, I might keep that task!